How can Blockchain Technology Drive Sustainability?

 Example: AgriDigital

 AgriDigital uses blockchain to track grain supply chains in Australia.
-The platform connects , buyers, and banks through a decentralized system that tracks contracts, payments, and deliveries, ensuring that sustainable farming practices are followed.
+The platform connects farmers, buyers, and banks through a decentralized system that tracks contracts, payments, and deliveries, ensuring that sustainable farming practices are followed.

 Case Study: Provenance